-November’s upon us and, in true British fashion, the weather has turned colder and wetter.
-Time in the garden will become more limited as we enter the darker days of December, so this is the month to get your last-minute perennials and shrubs planted for spring and summer.
+Our time in the garden will become more and more limited as we enter the darker days, so November is the month to get those last-minute perennials and shrubs planted for spring and summer.

 Make Your Own Eco-friendly Compost